- 1. Winix 5500-2 True HEPA Air Purifier

 0.3 micron collection

 4 fan speeds

 LED environment indicator

 The Winix 5500-2 True HEPA Air Purifier is our best choice for being the cleanest and most hygienic at its price.
-It suits large rooms (large air purifier) with a washable filter that can be used repeatedly to achieve breakdown of allergens, pollens, dust mites, and chemical vapors that can otherwise harm the environment.
+It works great as a large air purifier with a washable filter that can be used repeatedly to achieve the breakdown of allergens, pollens, dust mites, and chemical vapors that can otherwise harm the environment.
 The clean air delivery rating (CADR) ensures that the Winix 550-2 is suitable for up to 360 square feet of space.

 Filter replacement indication

 Judges the air and works to clear impurities

 Carbon filters can’t be washed

 Not for heavy-duty use

 Clears rooms up to 361sq ft